studiobigli/gdpr-project/README.md

 # GDPR Obfuscator library for Python Project

-A simple Python library that takes a byte stream of a CSV file a list of column names of which whose data will be obfuscated with a string of "***".
+A simple Python library that takes a byte stream of a CSV file, and a list of column names of which whose data will be obfuscated with a string of "***".
 The library returns the data as a byte stream ready for further data manipulation by the user.

 The library has been tested as an imported module for a local Python script, as well as deployed as a layer for use by an AWS Lambda.